openafs-contrib/openafs-robotest/docs/source/running.rst

 ``robot`` command exit code is 0 when all tests pass.

-The ``robot`` command generates an XML and HTML output report of the executed tests which gives detailed information on the which tests pass and which tests fail.
+The ``robot`` command generates an XML and HTML output report of the executed tests which gives detailed information on which tests pass and which tests fail.

 See the `Robot Framework User Guide`_ for details on test outputs.